CitricDolphin1/grapefruit-tae/docs/actions.md

 [["list","of","verbs","goes","here"], "Success message goes here."]

-For every argument given, one action will be created with the id of "BULK_{noun}_{first_verb}."
+For every argument given, one action will be created with the id of "BULK_{noun}_{first_verb}\_{first allowed room if any}."
 It will be repeatable, have no flag or item conditions, and not set any flags or items.

 For example, this code using bulk definition: